 Running your hands over a silky, soft and hairless body is an insanely ecstatic feeling that most of us sissies seem to appreciate more than the average girl.

-We’re all familiar with the methods used to achieve this smoothness: shaving, waxing, sugaring, electrolysis, laser hair removal and also… epilating, which is the hair removal technique that I’m going to talk about in this article.
+That leaves us with the red-headed sissy step-sister of MtF hair removal: epilating… which is the technique that I’m going to talk about in this article.

 Still, I was looking for a hair removal technique that would allow me to experience that soft and silky feeling for longer than the one or two day window of smoothness that shaving provided.